Barcode: Universal Product Code

 Economic studies conducted for the grocery industry committee projected over $40 million in savings to the industry from scanning by the mid-1970s.
 Those numbers were not achieved in that time-frame and some predicted the demise of barcode scanning.
 The usefulness of the barcode required the adoption of expensive scanners by a critical mass of retailers while manufacturers simultaneously adopted barcode labels.
 Neither wanted to move first and results were not promising for the first couple of years, with Business Week proclaiming "The Supermarket Scanner That Failed" in a 1976 article.

 Sims Supermarkets were the first location in Australia to use barcodes, starting in 1979.

-Barcode system

-A barcode system is a network of hardware and software, consisting primarily of mobile computers, printers, handheld scanners, infrastructure, and supporting software.
-Barcode systems are used to automate data collection where hand recording is neither timely nor cost effective.
-Despite often being provided by the same company, Barcoding systems are not radio-frequency identification (RFID) systems.
-Many companies use both technologies as part of larger resource management systems.

-A typical barcode system consist of some infrastructure, either wired or wireless that connects some number of mobile computers, handheld scanners, and printers to one or many databases that store and analyze the data collected by the system.
-At some level there must be some software to manage the system.
-The software may be as simple as code that manages the connection between the hardware and the database or as complex as an ERP, MRP, or some other inventory management software.

-Hardware

-A wide range of hardware is manufactured for use in barcode systems by such manufacturers as Datalogic, Intermec, HHP (Hand Held Products), Microscan Systems, Unitech, Metrologic, PSC, and PANMOBIL, with the best known brand of handheld scanners and mobile computers being produced by Symbol, a division of Motorola.

-Software

-Some ERP, MRP, and other inventory management software have built in support for barcode reading.
-Alternatively, custom interfaces can be created using a language such as C++, C#, Java, Visual Basic.NET, and many others.
-In addition, software development kits are produced to aid the process.

 Industrial adoption

 In 1981 the United States Department of Defense adopted the use of Code 39 for marking all products sold to the United States military.
 This system, Logistics Applications of Automated Marking and Reading Symbols (LOGMARS), is still used by DoD and is widely viewed as the catalyst for widespread adoption of barcoding in industrial uses.